vapor-community/PassKit/Sources/Passes/Passes.docc/DistributeUpdate.md

 Use the ``PassesService/generatePassesContent(for:on:)`` method to generate the bundle and serve it to the user.
 The MIME type for a bundle of passes is "`application/vnd.apple.pkpasses`".

+> Note: You can have up to 10 passes or 150 MB for a bundle of passes.

 > Important: Bundles of passes are supported only in Safari.
 You can't send the bundle via AirDrop or other methods.

 ```swift